 As a Christian, my spiritual heritage is rooted in the faith of Israel and God’s chosen people.
 Consequently, when I read the whole Megilla (the book of Esther) and learned about Purim I wanted to celebrate too.
 Then I saw Esther 9:27!

-At God’s command, the Jews established a custom for:
+After thwarting Haman’s plan to eradicate them, the Jews established a custom for: